Back to Data Sources

 AER ST101: the Business Associate Snapshot

 ST101 is the AER's Business Associate register.
-Township Canada turns it into a per-operator liability snapshot - active, suspended, abandoned, and orphan counts across a company's whole footprint.
+Township Canada turns it into a per-operator liability snapshot - active, abandoned, orphan, and reclamation-certified counts across a company's whole footprint.

 What it is